Contact Us for a Free Consultation 818-394-7835

 Negligent Landlord Injuries

-Lawsuits against landlords for injuries occurring on rental property are a common personal injury claim in the state of California, which can be filed against the building owners, apartment complex owners, corporate landlords, and property management companies.
+Lawsuits against landlords for injuries occurring on rental property are a common personal injury claim in California.
+These lawsuits can be filed against building owners, apartment complex owners, corporate landlords, and property management companies.

 Negligent Landlord Injuries Lawsuit in California